Billmate/QvicklyDocumentation/Writerside/topics/reset.md

 ## Response

-No response will be returned, but the order will be reset.
+No response will be returned, but the session on the server will be reset.